 Those who are vaccinated and have received a booster shot report less severe illness and have a lower chance of being hospitalized due to the virus.
 Vaccines and boosters are free and widely available at retail pharmacies throughout the state.

 Every person on campus is expected to wear a mask at all times while inside any Florida Poly facility.
-This applies to both vaccinated and unvaccinated individuals, following new guidance from the Centers for Disease Control and Prevention.
-Data has shown that the Delta variant can be transmitted by people regardless of vaccination status, though vaccinated individuals often exhibit far milder symptoms of the disease.
+This applies to both vaccinated and unvaccinated individuals, following guidance from the Centers for Disease Control and Prevention.
 The mask expectation applies to all students, faculty, staff, vendors, and visitors.
 Wearing a mask is especially important if you have a weakened immune system or if you or someone in your household is at increased risk for severe disease or is unvaccinated.

 In-person meetings and events are allowed on campus.
 Participants in all events are expected to adhere to CDC recommendations, including the use of face coverings while indoors, regardless of vaccination status.

 Classrooms will be set up to accommodate full occupancy.
 Indoor mask wearing by all individuals regardless of vaccination status is expected as it can help minimize the spread of COVID-19 on campus.

 We ask that all students continue to closely monitor their health and watch for potential COVID-19 symptoms daily.
 Students who test positive should fill out the Florida Poly COVID-19 notification form.

 COVID-19 testing will be available for symptomatic patients in the Health Clinic during regular operating hours (Monday-Friday, 1 p.m.-5 p.m.).
 For testing off campus, visit the Florida Department of Health website to find a provider.